oianmol/WhatsAppCloneSwiftUI/README.md

 ![Screenshot](art/IMG_0463.PNG)

-This project now uses a GRPC server to authorize phone numbers, The source code and instructions are available at https://github.com/Anmol92verma/GrpcKotlinServer
+> This project now uses a GRPC server to authorize phone numbers,
+>The source code and instructions are available at https://github.com/Anmol92verma/GrpcKotlinServer

+>Make sure to add your my-public-key-cert.pem to cert folder withing shared!
+Check GrpcKotlinServer README to setup your local cert